 Is censorship the way forward?

 Dr Yellowlees is a practising consultant specialising in the treatment of Eating Disorders.
 He believes that these online communities seeming to offer ‘advice’ on eating disorders can end up promoting eating disorder behaviours and beliefs causing the user more harm than good.
 He commented “Fuelling the pursuit of thinness can reinforce the false beliefs which suggest that happiness and peace of mind and self-worth and body satisfaction can be found in starvation, thinness and self-harm.”
-Dr Yellowlees knows that many other health professionals and those affected by eating disorders are concerned and believe that sites with such dysfunctional values and messages should be censored.
+Dr Yellowlees knows that many other health professionals and those affected by eating disorders are concerned and believe that sites with such dysfunctional en-GB and messages should be censored.

 However, the administrator of the popular pro-ana site we spoke to does not believe censorship will improve the situation.
 He stated that the community “is always one step ahead” and will find a way around banned hashtags and search terms, by misspelling keywords or using completely unrelated terms.
 This has proven to be the case with major social-networking sites such as Instagram.
 He does not believe that censorship will address the root of the problem.
 Debbie somewhat agrees with this point; however she believes banning or censorship of such sites would be a step forward.
 On the other hand, she is also wary that something else will take their place, as that is the nature of the internet.
 She makes the point that it’s about “the bigger picture of changing what’s important.”